 How about telling the voters where you stand on a critical important issue?

-Now, what he is hiding, Senator Chucky Schumer is not hiding, as he was on MSDNC last night.
+Now, what he is hiding, Senator Chucky Schumer is not hiding as he was on MSDNC last night.

 I'm not busting my chops to become majority leader in the Senate to be stopped by a filibuster, meaning the legislative filibuster.

-Everything is on the table, which means not only packing the court, but that would mean DC and Puerto Rico statehood, the purpose of which is Democrats then think they will have a a a never-ending uh supermajority in the U in the United States Senate in control in perpetuity, and that means no more legislative filibuster.
+Everything is on the table, which means not only packing the court, but that would mean D.C. and Puerto Rico statehood, the purpose of which is Democrats then think they will have A never-ending supermajority in the United States Senate and control in perpetuity.

 Joe is saying the stuff that Biden is hiding.